 - A candidate

-We have already discussed how candidates perceive video interviews in an earlier blog post, and this time we will dive into the practicalities of answering video questions from the candidate’s perspective using data from Candidate Survey 2019.
+We have already discussed how candidates perceive video interviews in an earlier blog post, and this time we will dive into the practicalities of answering video questions from the candidate’s perspective using data from Candidate Survey 2020.
 We have been running candidate surveys since 2015 where we asked feedback directly from the candidates.
-This year we hit our all-time high number of respondents - 37 860 candidates!
-This survey was conducted between January - December 2018.
+And this year, over 30 000 candidates across the world responded to our survey!
+This survey was conducted between January - December 2019.
 You can find this and previous candidate survey reports on our Resources page.

 When we talk to recruiters, one of the biggest concerns many of them seem to have is that video interviews might drive away their candidates.
 Spoiler alert: no, they don’t.
 The reality is quite the opposite.
 Reply rates to video interview questions have been over 90%, and generally, candidates are excited about the opportunity to show themselves one more time before the final shortlisting for a face-to-face interview.
 Even the shiest of the shy can perform well in a video interview thanks to the option of retakes.
 Here is what candidates had to say about that (Original spelling and punctuation have been preserved) :